JedsadaACP/AIEAT_Internship/User_Manual.md

 - Its own **Keywords** (used to filter scraped articles)
 - Its own **Article database** (articles from Profile A never mix with Profile B)

-**Default profiles include:** Finance & Markets, Technology, Health, and General News.
+**Default profiles include:** Finance & Markets, Technology & AI, Politics & Policy, and other system profiles.

 You can switch profiles at any time from the top-right Profile button.
 The dashboard refreshes immediately to show only that profile's articles.